 San Francisco is a scenic city.
 It just can’t help itself.
 Vistas with ever-changing combinations of bridges, fog, sunlight and water can bewitch and bemuse even the most jaded long-time resident.
 We all have our favorite beguiling corners of town, but for spectacular 360-degree views, the two hills rising in the city’s very center cannot be beat.
 (Except, of course, on those days when they are entirely shrouded in fog.
-Even it has its allure.)
+Even then it has its allure.)

 Twin Peaks rises to 922 or so splendid feet, beaten out for highest point in the city honors by Mount Davidson by a paltry six feet.
 But though Mount Davidson might be tallest, it offers nowhere near the views.